Welcome to Steward Health Choice Generations HMO SNP Provider Portal!

 - Services provided to veterans in Veteran’s Affairs (VA) facilities.
 However, in the case of emergency services received at a VA hospital, if the VA cost sharing is more than the cost sharing required under Steward Health Choice Generations, we will reimburse veterans for the difference.
 Members are still responsible for the Steward Health Choice Generations cost sharing amount.

-Please see the Steward Health Choice Generations Prior Authorization list for more information on what services are covered and not covered by the Steward Health Choice Generations plan.
+Please refer to the Steward Health Choice Generations Prior Authorization Grid for more information on what services are covered and not covered by the Steward Health Choice Generations plan.